-“Why do you go about so much, changing your ways?
-You will be disappointed in Egypt as you were by Assyria.”
-(Jer 2:35) God asked the people of Judah and Jerusalem to purify their hearts, to break up the shallow ground, to dig deeper than the surface and confess the Lie that had replaced the Truth.
-The Lord asked that they return to Him and admit and confess the detestable things stored deep in their hearts.
+God asked the people of Judah and Jerusalem to purify their hearts, to break up the shallow ground, to dig deeper than the surface and confess the Lie that had replaced the Truth.
+The Lord asked that they return to Him.
+Likewise we are to confess the detestable things stored deep in within our hearts.
 Those that refused were able to witness God’s wrath pouring out like a fire for the evil that remained unconfessed.
-(Jer 4)
+(4)

 The people lived in denial about their sins.
 “They lied about the Lord; they said, “He will do nothing!
 No harm will come to us; we will never see sword or famine.”
-(Jer 5:12)
+(5:12)

-Jeremiah wrote what agony he lived while he lived it.
+Jeremiah wrote while he suffered tremendous rejection.
 When we find ourselves in a difficult season, this book becomes a great companion.
-Jeremiah survived much by the grace of God, and so do we during the disruptive times of this generation.

 Copyright © 2019 by Barbara Alley Hoyle.

 “It is finished” 5/27/19

 2 Chronicles 35:25: “Then Jeremiah chanted a song of mourning for Josiah.